4 Ways to Have a Christ-Centered Christmas

 Remember, this is not a call to add one more task to your list; instead, it is a call to be intentional as you bless others.

-4. Reduce Christmas stress by aiming to be fully present.
+4. Stay focused on Jesus by aiming to be fully present.

 I often succumb to the pressure to prepare for what is next this time of the year.
 One event leads to another, and I’m always looking ahead.